 - 4 large egg yolks (room temperature)

 - 6 fresh strawberries (I cut them half and dipped them in melted chocolate)

 - 3-4 ounces dark chocolate (melted)

 - FOR THE ITALIAN CREAM

-- Remove tarts from the oven, let cool and fill with cooled Italian cream.
-Top with chocolate dipped strawberry.
+- Remove the tarts from the oven, let cool completely then fill with the Italian pastry cream.
+Top each tart with a chocolate dipped strawberry.
 Enjoy!